 A maximum of 30 credits earned through testing may be applied toward a degree.
 This includes credit earned by exam, CLEP/DSST/OPI, Advanced Placement (AP), and any other testing program the university chooses to recognize.
 Individual programs may have more specific criteria.
 An exception to the maximum will apply for up to 36 nursing credits earned by testing through Excelsior College, Albany, NY.
 Students in the traditional undergraduate program may apply testing credit toward EMU Core requirements in two areas only: writing (AP) and foreign language (AP, CLEP and OPI).
 Students in the Adult Degree Completion Program may use approved testing options to meet EMU Core requirements where appropriate equivalents have been identified.

 Recommendations from the American Council of Education (ACE) are used to determine a passing score on each exam.
+The minimum passing score for CLEP is 50, and the minimum passing score for DSST is 400.
 Tests are recorded on the EMU transcript with a “pass” grade if the appropriate score is reached.
 Nothing is recorded on the transcript if a passing score is not received.